 That statistic is heartbreaking, but a blog launch checklist increases your chance of success because it helps you set things upright.

 New bloggers often don’t understand just how hard it is to start a blog despite the warnings they receive from experienced bloggers.
 But a blog launch checklist can make developing a plan for a successful business and website launch much more manageable.

-Using this blog launch checklist will allow you to start your blog faster and ensure you have all the tools you need to run a successful blog long before you ever hit the publish button!
+This blog launch checklist will allow you to start your blog faster and ensure you have all the tools to run a successful blog long before you ever hit the publish button!
 These are the best practices to help you set up a successful blog from day one.

 For some people, it takes months to start a blog.
-However, by knowing exactly what I needed, I was able to start my blog in just 7-days while working full time as a lawyer.
+However, by knowing exactly what I needed, I started my blog in just 7-days while working full-time as a lawyer.

 With the proper tools and blogging strategies in place, you can do the same!